 We are pleased to report that organization for this year’s British Car Day® is underway and we look forward to seeing you in September.
 Please check out this website for updates and if you’ve registered your LBC at British Car Day® in the last 5 years you will receive regular updates via e-mail.
 To view a short pictorial review of last year’s event, courtesy of Ian Grant, please click on the the picture to the right of the screen.

 Participation at BCD is open to any British manufactured vehicle regardless of membership in a British car club.
 Owners are encouraged to bring along their British cars, whether they be current model cars, daily drivers, partially restored cars, projects-in-progress or concours level models.
 The only stipulation is that your car is British or that is was manufactured and/or designed in the UK.

-On-line registration via FAST LANE is now closed.
+On-line registration via FAST LANE will open in May.
 In the event that British Car Day is cancelled entry fees will be fully refunded.
 However you can still pay on the day.
 Here’s the registration form which you can complete and bring with you to British Car Day.
 Cost at the gate will be $25 for a car and $15 for a motorcycle.

 Fast Lane Registration